Back to Blog

 We facilitated a Digital Storytelling for Action Research course with forcibly displaced young people in South Sudan, Jordan and the UK.
 From April 2024, we will be offering fully-funded places to groups underrepresented in the non-profit sector on our Rebellious Research for Social Action, Equity X Education and Design for Social Impact courses.
 Upon completion, some of the learners will have the option of taking part in a facilitation training module, and come on as facilitators from October 2024.

-• We’ll be exploring working with participatory grant mechanisms to facilitate this, so watch this space!
+• We’ll explore working with participatory grant mechanisms to facilitate this, so watch this space!

 We are all about systemic change.
 We recognise that there are many brilliant organisations working on social impact issues.
 As a way to build solidarity and accompany, learn from and connect with activists and other movement partners working for systemic change, we pledge a minimum of 10 percent of our revenue in 2024 to support local, youth and community-led initiatives.